mongodb/leafygreen-ui/README.md

 6. Push the prerelease tags to GH `git push --follow-tags`

 Any new work you do should be done in the _original_ (`new-feature`) branch.
-To publish a new pre-release version, pull the changes from `new-feature` into branch `pre-release`, and follow steps 3-5
+To publish a new pre-release version, pull the changes from `new-feature` into branch `pre-release`, and follow steps 3-5.

+When `new-feature` is merged into `main`, you can safely delete the `pre-release` branch

 ## Deploy gh-pages